BakkerGames/grif2/griflib/README.md

 - DAGS scripting language parser and interpreter
 - IFGame engine for running interactive fiction text adventures
 - I/O utilities for GRIF and GRIFSTACK file formats

+## Names

+The name "GrifLib" is derived from "GRIF", which stands for "Game Runner Interactive Fiction".
+GRIF format files are used to store interactive fiction games, and GrifLib provides the necessary tools to run and manage these games.

+"Grod" stands for "Game Resource Overlay Dictionary", which is a key component of GrifLib for managing game data.

+"DAGS" stands for "Data Access Game Scripting", which is the scripting language used in GrifLib for creating interactive fiction games.